esmond-adjei/bouncer/README.md

    - ⬇️ **down arrow key** moves downwards.
 2. Basically the object has the tendency to keep smashing the edges of the window and bounce back.
 A user's controls sort of guides it from doing that.
 3. **Exiting the Application**: can exit the application by pressing the **Escape key**.
 This closes the window and terminates the program.

+> NB: make sure you change shader directory from absolute path to relative path